-If you need to send funds to Iceland as soon as possible, companies like Western Union and MoneyGram offer the convenience of international cash transfers that arrive in as little as ten minutes.
-However, make sure you’re aware of the full cost of your transaction before you lodge the transfer.
-High transfer fees and lower exchange rates often apply to emergency cash transfers, so if you’re not careful you could end up paying more than you realize.
+If you need to get funds to Iceland as soon as possible, companies like Western Union and MoneyGram offer the convenience of international cash transfers in as little as 10 minutes.
+However, make sure you’re aware of the full cost of your transaction before you part with your money.
+High transfer fees and lower exchange rates often apply to emergency cash transfers, so if you’re not careful, you could end up paying more than you realise.

 Cash pickup locations in Iceland/ Western Union / MoneyGram branches in Iceland

 With locations in Iceland and all over the world, Western Union and MoneyGram operate expansive international transfer networks.
-The details of some popular cash pickup locations in Iceland are listed below.
-If you are picking up funds, make sure you have a valid photo ID with you, like a passport or a driver’s licence, and the details of your transaction, including your reference or transaction number and the amount sent.
+The details of some popular cash pickup locations in Iceland are listed below – if picking up funds, make sure you have photo ID and the details of your transaction handy.